substrate-developer-hub/substrate-contracts-workshop/0/setup.md

 ## Installing The Substrate Contracts Node

-We need to use a Substrate node with the built-in Contracts module.
+We need to use a Substrate node with the built-in `pallet-contracts` module.
 For this workshop we'll use a pre-configured Substrate node client.

 ```bash
 cargo install contracts-node --git https://github.com/paritytech/substrate-contracts-node.git --tag v0.1.0 --force --locked